RILAB/rilab.github.io/markdown/rehab.md

 And no, I won't tell you what R.E.H.A.B. stands for, so don't ask.

+## 2015

+### January 2015

+No R.E.H.A.B., but celebrate the new year in plant genomics by [reading up on cotton](http://www.nespal.org/peng_lab/papers/S1687537008742304.pdf), including the C-genome species that are 2015 megabases in size.

 ## 2014

 ### December 2014

+##### Fri.
+Dec.
+26, 2014

+No R.E.H.A.B., but feel free to get your plant genomics fix by reading up on the [Christmas Tree genome](http://www.nature.com/nature/journal/v497/n7451/full/nature12211.html)

+##### Fri.
+Dec.
+19, 2014

+[Wiser et al. 2013](http://www.sciencemag.org/content/342/6164/1364) Long-Term Dynamics of Adaptation in Asexual Populations

 ##### Fri.
 Dec.
 12, 2014